zdravkov/kendo-docs/short-guide.md

+# Put on your writer's hat

+Think about **tasks which the clients will be able to accomplish** with the features you are documenting.
+For example, the reader's task is to build a form which allows the users to pick a choice from a list of existing database records.
+He is not aware of the `DataSource` component, the `DropDownList` and the MVVM pattern - yet.
+Your goal as an author is to **link the task** in the reader's mind to the **features we offer**.

 # Before you start

-## Re-frame your mindset

-Stop thinking about the **features you implemented**.
-You must describe the **tasks which the clients will be able to accomplish** based on what you did.
-For example, the reader's task is to build a form for his users to pick a choice from a list of existing database records.
-He is not aware of the DataSource component, the DropDownList and the MVVM pattern - yet.
-Your goal as an author is to **link the task** in the reader's mind to the **features we offer**.

 ## Warm up